HadarHa/pdsnd_github/README.md

 ### Credits
 * Big THANK YOU to Udacity lecturer, Richard Kalehoff , for a fun and interesting course
 * Use of Udacity repository- https://github.com/HadarHa/pdsnd_github.git
+* Udacity course Programming for Data Science with Python Nanodegree Program